 With all the necessary information at hand, you are ready to begin crafting your business plan and developing your financial forecast.

-What goes into your waste management services's financial forecast?
+What goes into your waste management company's financial forecast?

-The financial forecast of your waste management services's business plan will enable you to assess the growth, profitability, funding requirements, and cash generation potential of your business in the coming years.
+The financial forecast of your waste management company's business plan will enable you to assess the growth, profitability, funding requirements, and cash generation potential of your business in the coming years.

-The four key outputs of a financial forecast for a waste management services are:
+The four key outputs of a financial forecast for a waste management company are:

 - The profit and loss (P&L) statement,